-Welcome to The Right Space, a podcast that explores the relationship between creatives and their workspace.
-We talk to writers, comedians, photographers, artists, producers, sculptors, etc..., basically people who create for a living, about the spaces in which they work and how it informs their work.
+Welcome to The Right Space, a podcast and visual web series exploring the relationship between creatives and their workspace.
+We talk to writers, comedians, photographers, artists, producers, sculptors, etc — basically people who create for a living — about the spaces in which they create and how it informs their work.
 What stories can those spaces tell us about the artist?
-It's property porn meets the interview.
+It's property porn meets the artist interview.
 This is The Right Space!
 Subscribe on iTunes Podcast here.

-Rojé re-established Breaknight Films shortly after her move to Sydney in 2009 to develop and produce television series.
-Initially conceived as an arts docs-series, The Right Space is one of her first projects under the Breaknight banner.
+Rojé established Breaknight Films shortly after her move to Sydney in 2009 to develop and executive produce original content.
+Initially conceived as an arts docs-series, The Right Space is one of several projects under the Breaknight banner.
 The series brings together her two great loves, creativity and television.

 Muy Lang Ung, also known as Linda has been in the television industry for 10 years.
 After graduating with a BA in Communications Media Arts, Linda started out at Foxtel's only arts channel Ovation, she learnt the ropes and was quickly promoted to promo producer.
 From there she freelanced as an editor and camera person for Get Away (Ch 9), Planet X (Ch 10), dirtgirlworld (BBC, ABC), Lah-Lah's Adventures (Ch 7) and Lah-Lah's Big Live Band (Nick Jr.) to name a few.
 Currently Linda works at Filthy Look Films as the in-house producer, handling productions and all things social media.
 In her spare time she loves to bake and tends to her garden.
 Her versatility in everything she does, coupled with a positive attitude, has insured that she remains a client favourite.